Aircraft Mechanic Program

 - Exhibit knowledge of Federal Aviation Administration Airframe licensing requirements.

 - Inspect, repair, and maintain aircraft fire-protection systems.

 What certificate will I earn in this program?

-You will earn an FAA-approved mechanic certificate with either an Airframe or Powerplant rating, or both, which is an Aircraft & Powerplant (A&P) Certificate.
-Epic’s program is FAA approved.
+You will earn an FAA mechanic certificate with either an Airframe or Powerplant rating, or both, upon completion of all courses.
+This is known as an Aircraft & Powerplant (A&P) Certificate.

 How often do new classes start?